LwandisoPohlwana/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty (touch hello) a script that creates an empty file called hello

 5-execute (chmod u+x hello) a script that adds execute permission to the owner of the file hello

+6-multiple_permissions (chmod 554 hello) a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello

+7-everybody (chmod 711 hello)  a script that adds execution permission to the owner, the group owner and the other users, to the file hello